Lady Nijō: Religious life

 Nijō's life after leaving the imperial court are revealed in Books 4 and 5 of Towazugatari.
-Like many women in Medieval Japan whose lives met with unfortunate circumstances, Nijō became a Buddhist nun.
-She traveled to saсred and historical places, following the footsteps of the famous poet and priest, Saigyō, returning to the capital regularly.
+Like many women in medieval Japan whose lives met with unfortunate circumstances, Nijō became a Buddhist nun.
+She traveled to sacred and historical places, following the footsteps of the famous poet and priest, Saigyō, returning to the capital regularly.
 Kimura Saeko notes that some of these visits never actually took place, meaning that sections of Nijō's travels are fictionalised.
 Book 4 begins in 1289, skipping several years (thus leading scholars to believe that some material may be missing); Book 5 skips some more years and describes Nijō's grief at Go-Fukakusa's death in 1304.
-Towazugatari ends in 1306, and nothing is known about what happened to Nijō afterwards or when she died.
+Towazugatari ends in 1306, and nothing is known about what happened to Nijō afterward or when she died.

 Towazugatari

 Towazugatari was written c.
-1307 and covers events of the period from 1271 to 1306.The work is considered one of the greatest works of Japanese literature, as well being a rare account of events not typically recorded in premodern Japanese literary works, such as sexual coercion.
+1307 and covers events of the period from 1271 to 1306.
+The work is considered one of the greatest works of Japanese literature, as well-being a rare account of events not typically recorded in premodern Japanese literary works, such as sexual coercion.

 Nijō's autobiography did not enjoy wide circulation, potentially due to later factionalism that split the imperial family or the fact that Nijō's portrayal of Emperor Go-Fukakusa was both intimate and humanising.
 A single 17th-century copy was discovered among the holdings of the Imperial Household in 1940 by Yamagishi Tokuhei, with several gaps in Book 5, noted by the scribe.
 The book was published in 1950, with a complete annotated edition following in 1966.
 There are two English translations: